Wildwood, New Jersey: Boardwalk

 The Wildwood Boardwalk features several amusement parks, water parks, an aquarium, and shops, most notably three piers collectively known as Morey's Piers.
 Due to the distance of the ocean from the boardwalk, the beach is home to many sporting events, concerts, and monster truck rallies in view of the boardwalk.
 Wildwood is the tenth most popular boardwalk in the United States.
 A stage is set off to the side of the boardwalk near Mariner's Landing Pier where several performances are held throughout the summer.

 In 2008–2009, a section of the boardwalk was rebuilt using ipe tropical hardwood, even though the town had made a commitment to use domestic black locust as a more environmentally friendly option.
 The black locust wood shipped by the supplier was deemed unacceptable and the commissioners decided to use ipe wood to ensure that the project could be completed in time for the upcoming season.

 Boardwalk Chapel is a summertime Christian Gospel outreach on the boardwalk, sandwiched between a pizzeria and a gift shop.
 Visitors to the boardwalk are invited to attend any of its 77 consecutive evening services held during June, July and August.

 Sports

 Beach racing, featuring motorcycles and hot rods, takes place every year.

-Over a four-day period each June, Wildwood hosts the National Marbles Tournament at Ringer Stadium, an event that dates back to 1922.
+Since 1922, Wildwood has hosted the National Marbles Tournament at Ringer Stadium each June, with winners from local tournaments competing in 1,200 games over the four days of the tournament.

 The Wildwood Aces were a professional basketball team that played in the United States Basketball League in 1985 and 1986.
 Their home court was the Wildwood Convention Hall.